mschmid/watchdiver/README.md

 - `manual/index.md` — mirror of the in-app manual (source of truth: `MANUAL.md` in the app repository, `swift run generate-manual`)
 - `assets/screens/` — simulator captures of the current development build

-WatchDiver is a secondary display, **not a certified dive computer**.
+Nullzeit is a secondary display, **not a certified dive computer**.